kadranel/volazipbot/README.rst

 Volazipbot
 =====================

-This is a pretty crappy volafile.org zipbot written for Python 3.7.
-It can zip files, mirror files files to openload and thats basically it for now.
+This is a volafile.org bot written for Python 3.7.
+It can zip files, mirror files files to openload and has some basic user authetification.
 If i were to do this again i'd use javascript, but wanted to share this nevertheless since it works.
 The current version is highly dependant on changes to volafile.org and especially to adaptions of changes in volapi_.
 (Currently the bot is working on volapi 5.14.0)

 .. _volapi: https://github.com/volafiled/python-volapi